geoscience-community-codes/MOLASSES/README.md

 where $PATH_TO_MOLASSES indicates where the executable code is located, $molasses indicates the exact name of the compiled code, and $config_file indicates the name of the configuration file.
 It is most convenient if the configuration file resides in your working directory.

-MOLASSES can be executed from the 'run_code_here' directory.
-Within this directory are perl scripts that will execute the code, plot the output using GMT (Generic Mapping Tools), and write out 2 text files: (1) 'logfile' and (2) 'output', to help indicate errors or problems if any should occur.
-The perl scripts begin with the word 'run' and have a '.pl' extension.
-These perl 'run' scripts work with a specific configuration file, and a specific plotting file that contains the list of GMT commands needed to plot the resulting lava flow on the DEM specified in the configuration file.
-For this case, it is convenient to convert the DEM to a '.grd' (netCDF) file so the GMT commands can use the same DEM file when plotting the lava flow.
-There is a directory called DEMs where it is convenient to store the various DEM files used.
-Some example files have been provided in this directory.
-To execute this perl 'run' script type:

-	perl run_xxx.pl

-where _xxx indicates any name modification to the script.
-Run this example in the 'run_code_here' directory:

-	perl run_SE-dip.pl